Sorting with Teams: Main Results

-the functions $(w,v)$ are a dual solution.
-Equation (\ref{e:constants}) ensures the surplus is zero for the triplet $(p_{x_1},p_{x_2},p_{z}) = (1,1,0)$.
-Since the surplus is equal to zero everywhere in the support of an optimal assignment, this condition ensures that the value for the planning problem and the dual problem coincide.
-By Proposition \ref{prop:equilibrium}, any assignment $\pi$ with the support contained in the set of potential matches $M$, together with dual functions $(w,v)$ satisfying (\ref{e:constants}) is thus an equilibrium.\footnote{Equation (\ref{e:constants}) determines the equilibrium in terms of wages and firm values up to a constant.
-When functions $w$ and $v$ solve the dual problem, so do functions $\hat{w}$ and $\hat{v}$ which differ from $w$ and $v$ only in terms of the constants as long as they satisfy (\ref{e:constants}).
-In our quantitative analysis, we set the worker constant to the maximum earnings observed in the U.S. earnings distribution in order for the model to match the top of the earnings distribution (\ref{e:wage_equation}).}
+\textbf{Summary}.
+In \Cref{s:planningproblem} we show that the mixed and countermonotonic assignment solves the assignment problem.
+In \Cref{s:dualp} we construct the solution to the corresponding dual problem.
+Since the surplus is zero everywhere in the support of an optimal assignment, the value for the planning problem and the dual problem coincide.
+In \Cref{a:eqdefn} we show that any mixed and countermonotonic assignment $\pi$ together with dual functions $(w,v)$ satisfying (\ref{e:constants}) are therefore an equilibrium.\footnote{Equation (\ref{e:constants}) determines the equilibrium in terms of wages and firm values up to a constant.
+When functions $w$ and $v$ solve the dual problem, so do functions $\hat{w}$ and $\hat{v}$ which differ from $w$ and $v$ only in terms of the constants as long as they satisfy (\ref{e:constants}).}